 Our selling, general and administrative ("SG&A") expenses consist primarily of personnel costs, including salaries, sales incentive compensation, bonuses, fringe benefits, and share-based compensation for our executive, finance, human resources, legal, information technology, commercial operations, marketing, market access, sales, and other administrative functions.
-Our SG&A expenses also include marketing programs, advertising, conferences, congresses, travel expenses, professional fees for legal, accounting, auditing and tax services, and costs related to rent and facilities, insurance, information technology, commercial operations, and general overhead.
-Our SG&A expenses also include costs incurred under our Market Access Services Agreement with Sunovion.
+Our SG&A expenses also include marketing programs, patient assistance and support programs for qualified uninsured patients, advertising, conferences, congresses, travel expenses, professional fees for legal, accounting, auditing and tax services, and costs related to rent and facilities, insurance, information technology, commercial operations, and general overhead.
+Our SG&A expenses also include related party expenses pursuant to our agreements with Sunovion and Sumitovant (see Note 5 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report).

-We expect SG&A expenses to increase in future periods as we continue to expand our sales and marketing infrastructure and capabilities as well as general administrative functions to support multiple product launches and commercialization activities.
-We expect SG&A expenses in future periods to include certain expenses related to our patient support programs such as free drug and patient assistance for qualified uninsured patients.
-The timing of these increased expenditures and their magnitude are primarily dependent on our commercial success and sales growth of ORGOVYX and MYFEMBREE, as well as the timing of any new product launches and other potential business and operational activities.
+We currently expect SG&A expenses for the fourth quarter of fiscal 2021 to decline modestly from the third quarter of fiscal 2021, which included expenses for certain sales and marketing activities that were originally expected to be incurred in the fourth quarter of fiscal 2021.
+Subsequently, we expect SG&A expenses to be higher in fiscal year 2022 compared to projected fiscal year 2021 due to increasing marketing and promotional expenses to support the ongoing commercialization of ORGOVYX and MYFEMBREE in the U.S. The timing and magnitude of our SG&A expenses are primarily dependent on our commercial success and sales growth of ORGOVYX and MYFEMBREE, as well as the timing of any new indications or product launches and other potential business and operational activities.
 We expect that certain SG&A expenses will be shared equally with Pfizer pursuant to the Pfizer Collaboration and License Agreement.
+See Note 8(B) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding the Pfizer Collaboration and License Agreement.